 Abu Dhabi 2021 Controversy

-Perhaps the most controversial incident in recent times that sparked debate about the F1 appeals process came at the end of 2021.
+Perhaps the most controversial incident in recent times that sparked debate about the F1 appeals process (and even led many misinformed fans to believe that F1 is fixed) came at the end of 2021.
 This involved the manic last lap that saw Max Verstappen win the world championship ahead of Lewis Hamilton, as a result of a controversial decision from race director Michael Masi regarding lapped cars.

 Mercedes originally launched two protests, and then were given 96 hours to decide whether or not they wanted to lodge a formal appeal.
 In the end, they decided against this.